gregwebs/StateTree/README.md

 ## Limiting/Enforcing transitions

-If you want to limit access, just export a new object rather than all of the states
+If you want to limit access, just export a new object rather than all of the states.
+Instead of exporting states, you can export functions.
+ These can handle data and limit usage to only valid state transitions.

      return {
        goToStateA: goToStateA